Why do I have a Shift Lead? What are they responsible for?

 What does a Shift Lead do?

-The shift lead’s top priority is to help the partner manage their team of Instawork professionals and ensure the gig goes smoothly for you, and the Partner.
+The shift lead’s top priority is to ensure a smooth clock in and clock out process while helping the partner manage their team of Instawork professionals and ensuring the gig goes smoothly for you, and the Partner.

-- The shift lead is expected to arrive early, locate where to the check at the gig and introduce him or herself to the onsite contact.
+The shift lead is expected to arrive 20 minutes early, locate where to the check in at the gig and introduce him or herself to the onsite contact.
 The shift lead should also proactively share any insights on parking, traffic or navigating the venue with other professionals on the shift.

 The shift lead will also share feedback on the gig with the Instawork team to help us understand what went well and what could have gone better.